 - Emory Children’s Center, 2015 Uppergate Drive Atlanta, GA 30322

-The Pediatric Research Center (PRC) is the pediatric clinical interaction research site of the Atlanta Clinical and Translational Science Institute (ACTSI), a multi-institutional partnership established to effectively translate scientific discoveries into the clinical setting.
+The Pediatric Research Unit (PRU) is the pediatric clinical interaction research site of the Georgia Clinical and Translational Science Alliance (Georgia CTSA), a multi-institutional partnership established to effectively translate scientific discoveries into the clinical setting.
 The Children’s Pediatric Research Center is designed to provide the necessary infrastructure for investigators to conduct pediatric clinical research.

 For more information on the services and facilities, please click here

 The Research Office at Scottish Rite supports child health investigators throughout the planning and implantation of their research.
-Led by Dr. Cynthia Wetmore (Director of the Center for Clinical and Translational Research) the office provides individual consultations, biostatical support, IRB guidance, and Study Coordinator support.
+The office provides individual consultations, biostatical support, IRB guidance, and Study Coordinator support.
 The office, located on the ground floor within the medical library, is accessible to investigators around the clock.
 Computers and workstations are available.